top of page

 Local Trovadors

 Today it's "Trova Tuesday".
-Culture has always been a fundamental part of Mérida and every Tuesday at 8:00 pm local Trovador trios and groups perform at the Olimpo Cultural Center (Calle 62x61, s/n, 2km from Casa Loltún).
-Trovadores are the Yucatecan alternative to Mariachis.
-Enjoy a set of comprising classic Yucatecán and Méxican timeless songs.
+Culture has always been a fundamental part of Mérida and every Tuesday at 8:00 pm local Trovador trios and groups perform in the "Silvio Zavala Vallado" Auditorium at the Olimpo Cultural Center (Calle 62x61).

 Musical Remembrances

 The Municipal Orchestra plays Latin and American big-band music from the 1940s.
-But you can also come back for your shopping at the market every morning or for breakfast at one of the various cafes on Santiago square.
+And that’s your clue right there - the crowd is definitely a bit on the older side, so don’t go expecting an open-air disco party!
+You can also come back for your shopping at the local market every morning or for breakfast at one of the various cafes on Santiago square.

 Olimpo Cultural Center at Plaza Grande